 I also have had the pleasure of showing Mira, my pick of the litter bitch from the April 2014 Luke and Zigara breeding.
 Mira debuted in the AKC’s 4 – 6 month puppy class in Marlboro, MA with a Sporting Group 1st, followed by a Sporting Group 2nd that same weekend.
 Her next show was Springfield, MA where she took a Sporting Group 2nd, and her last two shows as a 4 – 6 month puppy were Long Island, NY where she took a Sporting Group 4th and a Sporting Group 1st ending her 4 – 6 month competition with a Best in Show Puppy at Suffolk County.

 Mira finished her AKC Grand Championship and her UKC Championship under 2 years of age.
 In 2016 she was ranked the #1 Owner Handled Vizsla Bitch in the AKC, a ranking that resulted in an invitation to attend the AKC Nationals in December of that year.
 Mira was awarded Best of Opposite in both the Owner Handled Invitational and the AKC Nationals.
 She was also awarded the "Best Bred By Exhibitor" at the Nationals.
-She is currently 8 minor points from her AKC Grand Champion Bronze.
+Mira completed her AKC Grand Champion Bronze this year (2019) after nearly two years away from the ring for breeding purposes.

 In 2017, Mira earned a Sporting Group 1st at the only AKC show she attended and went on to achieve the #1 Vizsla in the UKC ranking for that year.
 (See the Mira and Zigara link at the top of the page).